Prevent Refugee Homelessness in Haringey!

 How you can help

-We are aware of 5 refugees in Haringey currently facing these specific issues and expect more to join them in the immediate future, as the government makes further refugee decisions.
+We are aware of several refugees in Haringey currently facing these specific issues and expect more to join them in the immediate future, as the government makes further refugee decisions.

 The aim of this fundraiser is to raise enough money to address the financial side of the equation.
 The funds raised will top up the ~£500 support Haringey Council provides for people facing homelessness who don’t qualify as “priority need”.
 With rents per room in Haringey currently in the region of £700-800 a month, the amount needed will be up to £1,600 for rent and deposit for each single individual.

-Our target is to raise £900 per person to cover the shortfall left from any council support and the £200 matched by the MoH solidarity fund, and bridge them until they either receive their first Universal Credit payment, or secure their first job.
+Our target is to raise £1,100 per person to cover the shortfall left from any council support and bridge them until they either receive their first Universal Credit payment, or secure their first job.

 This manufactured crisis is avoidable.
 Having the stability of your own personal space - a bedroom, a kitchen to cook some food in, is the foundation we all need to build our lives on.